Hoekz/JS-TDD-201/Network/module-network.md

 check if a the `body` is JSON and set the `"content-type"` header to reflect this if it is missing.

 We've also implemented the `ok` property which just reflects a successful `status` code.

+### internals - Response.json

+We've also mocked out [Response.json](/Network/custom/mock-fetch.js#L49-65) to first check that the `body` has not been consumed yet, mark it as consumed, and then return the `body` as JSON.

+[Response.text](/Network/custom/mock-fetch.js#L67-75) is also mocked in a similar way, though it just returns the `body` as a string.